memfault/interrupt/_drafts/best-of-binutils.md

 | `d` or `D`|read/write data symbol |
 | `b` or `B` |BSS / Zero initialized symbol|

-Letters are capitalized if the symbol is global and lower case if the symbols are static to the compilation unit (i.e C file).
+Letters are capitalized if the symbol is global and lower case if the symbols are private to the compilation unit (i.e a static in a C file).

 #### Useful arguments